daqichen/daqichen.github.io/content/jobs/STAR/index.md

 ---
 date: '2020-11-01'
-title: 'Incoming Student Consulting'
+title: 'Student Consultant'
 company: 'STAR Program'
 location: 'UNC Kenan Flagler Business School'
-range: 'January 2021'
+range: 'January - May 2021'
 url: 'https://www.kenan-flagler.unc.edu/star/'
 ---

-- "The UNC Kenan-Flagler STAR program matches teams of the brightest MBA and Undergraduate Business students with corporate partners to solve their complex challenges.
-In this experiential program, students advance their professional skills and readiness for today’s dynamic business environment.
-Companies benefit from the STAR consulting services and our commitment to partner with regional, U.S. and global businesses."
-- To be continued...
+- Collaborated with 4 MBA and 1 other undergrad to consult a RTC-based biotech incubator.
+- Applied <b>regression modeling</b> and <b>clustering analysis</b> in <b>R</b> and <b>Excel</b>.
+- Recommended a pricing model for the next company expansion initiative and revisions to current pricing that aims to increase revenue by <b>over 10%</b> over 12 months.